ROV training

 Participants will:

-• Gain an understanding of the ROV industry, types of ROVs, and career progression opportunities.
+• Gain an understanding of the ROV industry, ROV classifications and career progression routes

-• Understand the basic principles of electricity, fluid power, and data transmission.
+• Understand core principles of electricity, fluid power and data transmission

-• Carry out basic fault-finding and troubleshooting procedures.
+• Carry out structured fault-finding and troubleshooting procedures

 On successful completion, participants will receive: